|« PreviousNext »|

 |AWS Identity and Access Management (IAM) Roles||

 Helps you manage users and user permissions in AWS.
 IAM provides central control over users and security credentials.
 Auto Scaling does not offer its own resource-based permissions system.
 However, Auto Scaling integrates with IAM so that you can specify which Auto Scaling actions a User in your AWS Account can perform with Auto Scaling resources in general.
-For information on using IAM with Auto Scaling, see Use IAM to Control Access to Auto Scaling Resources.
+For information on using IAM with Auto Scaling, see Controlling Access to Your Auto Scaling Resources.

 Using IAM roles for Amazon EC2 instances make it easier for you to access other AWS services securely from within the Amazon EC2 instances.
 Amazon EC2 instances launched with an IAM role will automatically have AWS security credentials available.
 You can use IAM roles with Auto Scaling to automatically enable applications running on your Amazon EC2 instances to securely access other AWS resources.
 For more information on using IAM Roles with your instances in Auto Scaling groups, see Launch Auto Scaling Instances with IAM Role.